Skip to content

 Introduction

-A time-harmonic magnetic general material is defined by its magnetic permeability \(\mu\) and electric conductivity \(\sigma\), with an additional flag to indicate if eddy currents are present.
+A time-harmonic magnetic general material is defined by its magnetic permeability \(\mu\) and electric conductivity \(\sigma\) — plus a flag indicating whether eddy currents are computed in this material.

 my_material = TimeHarmonicMagneticGeneralMaterial(